LET US CATER TO

 • Did you notice the other driver taking part in distracted driving, like texting, talking on the phone, or otherwise not paying attention to the road?

-• What did you do after the accident? – A clear answer to this question may support the fact a witness remembers many details about the accident.
+• What did you do after the accident? – A straight answer to this question may support the fact that the witness remembers details clearly.

-• What did others do after the accident? (i.e. pedestrians, other drivers, other passersby, etc.) – This further underlines how clearly the witness remembers the circumstances surrounding the accident.
+• What did others do after the accident? (e.g., pedestrians, other drivers, passersby, etc.)

 • Did you notice any other witnesses in the area who may be able to provide more information?

-• Do you have any expertise that could support your observations of the accident?
-This may include healthcare workers, police officers, car mechanics, etc. The credibility of a witness goes up if they are at all familiar with issues related to the accident, such as medical issues or vehicle mechanics.
+• Do you have any expertise that could support your observations? – This may include healthcare workers, police officers, car mechanics, etc.

 • Is there any additional information you can provide regarding the accident?

-Once you ask the following accident questions, it’s important to get the witness’ contact information so you or your injury lawyer can reach out later with any further inquiries.
+Once you ask the following questions, get the witness’s contact information.
+This allows you or your car accident attorney to reach out later with any further inquiries.

-Finally, you may also benefit from asking the witness if they would be willing to file a statement with the police.
+Finally, ask the witness if they would be willing to file a statement with the police.
 A police report is a vital piece of evidence that can be used in court to support your case.
-You can also ask the witness if they would recreate the accident by writing down their observations or drawing a diagram, complete with their signature.
-This helps prove they are confident in their own recounting of the accident.
+You can also ask the witness to write down their observations, complete with their signature.
+This helps prove they are confident in their recounting of the collision.

 Back to Blog